North Russia intervention: Final offensives

 The final two months on the Dvina front, August and September 1919, would see some of the fiercest fighting between British and Red Army troops of the Civil War.
 In August, a major offensive was launched along the Dvina to try and strike a blow at Bolshevik morale and to increase the morale of the White forces before a withdrawal.
 As part of this, an attack was made on the village of Gorodok.
 Before the attack began, 6 RAF DH.9s, 5 DH.9As and two Sopwith Snipes dropped three tonnes of bombs on the village in two successful raids, and on 10 August British planes also dropped bombs on other Bolshevik held villages.
 During the attack, 750 Bolshevik prisoners were taken, and one battery was found to have been manned by German troops.
 The village of Seltso was also attacked, but a strong Bolshevik defence halted any British progress.
 However, the villages of Kochamika, Jinta, Lipovets and Zaniskaya were captured with little resistance.
 In total the offensive led to the deaths of around 700 Reds and was considered a success.
-There was also action on the railway front south of Archangel at this time, and a raid on the settlement of Alenxandrova took place on 19 August.
-On 24 August, there was an aerial dogfight between a British RE8 aircraft and two Bolshevik Nieuport fighters over the Pinega River, with the British plane only returning safely when the observer flew 100 miles back to base whilst his pilot lay unconscious.
+There was also action on the railway front south of Arkhangelsk at this time, and a raid on the settlement of Alenxandrova took place on 19 August.
+On 24 August, there was an aerial dogfight between a British R.E.8 aircraft and two Bolshevik Nieuport fighters over the Pinega River, with the British plane only returning safely when the observer flew 100 miles back to base whilst his pilot lay unconscious.
 On 10 September, the city of Onega was retaken.
 The American River Force monitors made a final successful engagement with the Bolshevik gunboats in September 1919.
-However two monitors, HMS M25 and HMS M27, unable to sail downstream when the river's levels dropped, were scuttled on 16 September 1919 to prevent their capture by Bolshevik forces.
+However two British monitors, HMS M25 and HMS M27, unable to sail downstream when the river's levels dropped, were scuttled on 16 September 1919 to prevent their capture by Bolshevik forces.